 One of the best things that a film director today can do for an actor is not be watching it on a monitor, not be watching it on a tv set, oftentimes in a whole other room than where the scene is taking place.
 We’re putting the camera right here, I’m right here, looking right at her, and here we go… Look at their eyes, see the environment around them.
 This is the creative part, you’re there, it’s back and forth.
 You’re part of the electric current that’s going on, said Quentin Tarantino.
 Just like it is in life, girls.
 Passion all over the place.

 Your ride.
 Car ride.
 Boat ride.
 Plane ride.
 Surf ride.
 Life ride.
-Ride Or Die.
+Ride or die.
 Joy ride.
 Alchemy.